jduan00/whereis-ui-v0-eagl-io/README.md

 ### Steps
 1. Tailwind CSS framework handles all styling and layout
-2. JavaScript code makes API calls to retrieve tracking data
+2. JavaScript code makes one API call to retrieve tracking data
 3. Results are presented in a clean, easy-to-read format